On the role of leptonic CPV phases in cLFV observables: Introduction

-Similar studies have explored the role of a second heavy neutrino concerning the possibility of resonant CP violation~\cite{Bray:2007ru}, the impact for forward-backward asymmetries at an electron-positron collider~\cite{Dev:2019rxh}, while others have compared the expected number of events associated with same-sign and opposite-sign dileptons at colliders in the framework of Left-Right symmetric models~\cite{Das:2017hmg,Dev:2019rxh}.
+Similar studies have explored the role of a second heavy neutrino concerning the possibility of resonant CP violation~\cite{Bray:2007ru}, the effect of CP violation in high-scale seesaw scenarios in the context of renormalisation group running and leptogenesis~\cite{Petcov:2005yh,Petcov:2006pc}, the impact for forward-backward asymmetries at an electron-positron collider~\cite{Dev:2019rxh}, while others have compared the expected number of events associated with same-sign and opposite-sign dileptons at colliders in the framework of Left-Right symmetric models~\cite{Anamiati:2016uxp,Das:2017hmg,Dev:2019rxh}.

 In this study we focus exclusively on the role of CPV phases (Dirac and Majorana) concerning an extensive array of cLFV observables.
+Although the importance of CPV phases in flavour observables is known, we provide here a dedicated thorough analysis, systematically studying the effects of CPV phases in cLFV observables.
 We work under the assumption of a unique source of lepton flavour violation, a generalised leptonic mixing matrix which now incorporates the active-sterile mixings.
 Following an analysis of the different observables and the implications for future observation, our results suggest that the presence of leptonic CP violating phases can strongly affect the predictions (either suppressing or enhancing the otherwise expected rates), and possibly lead to a loss of correlation between observables (typically present in simple SM extensions via heavy sterile fermions).
 As we will subsequently argue, the confrontation of unexpected cLFV patterns upon observation of certain channels could be suggestive of the presence of non-vanishing phases.
 As an example, one could have sizeable rates for $\mu\to eee$, and comparatively suppressed rates for $\mu \to e\gamma$.
 As we will also point out, another important point concerns accidental cancellations between distinct contributing terms to a given observable, as in the well-known case of $\mu-e$ conversion in nuclei~\cite{Alonso:2012ji}.
 The results of our work can be readily generalised for more complete NP models relying on the inclusion of heavy neutral fermions, provided that all complex degrees of freedom are systematically included (e.g. in Casas-Ibarra parametrisation~\cite{Casas:2001sr}), and predictions for cLFV observables revisited.

 This work is organised as follows: the cLFV observables addressed in the framework of the SM extension via sterile fermions are introduced in Section~\ref{sec:cLFVobs}.
 In Section~\ref{sec:phases.matter}, a first insight into the role of Dirac and Majorana CPV phases is (analytically) presented, relying on a subset of representative cLFV observables.
 A phenomenological analysis of the impact of CPV phases on cLFV transitions is conducted in Section~\ref{sec:num:analysis}, including discussions on expected ranges and possible effects on the correlation patterns.
 In Section~\ref{sec:general-analysis} we offer a comprehensive view of the model's parameter space, highlighting numerous points that could arise upon a future observation of several cLFV decays, followed by a final discussion and outlook in Section~\ref{sec:concs}.
 Details on the model, expressions for the decay rates and other relevant amplitudes, as well as further information on the analysis, are collected in the Appendices.